Dejah Thoris: Other novels/short stories/games

 In The Apocalypse Troll by David Weber, Richard Aston refers to the very human-looking female he has rescued from a sinking UFO as Dejah Thoris.

-In the Junot Diaz book The Brief Wondrous Life of Oscar Wao, Oscar describes a neighbor girl as being "so pretty she could have played young Dejah Thoris."
+In the Junot Díaz book The Brief Wondrous Life of Oscar Wao, Oscar describes a neighbor girl as being "so pretty she could have played young Dejah Thoris."

 In L. Neil Smith's debut novel The Probability Broach, scientist Dr. Dora Jayne Thorens is a supporting character.

 In the board game ANDROID, one of the six murder suspects, a human woman from the Mars colony, is named Dejah Thoris.

+In Battle Angel Alita: Mars Chronicle, volume 7, page 37, one of the spaceships is name Dejah Thoris, in direct reference to the novels.

 Films

 Traci Lords portrayed Dejah Thoris in The Asylum's direct-to-DVD film Princess of Mars.

 In the Disney film John Carter, released on March 9, 2012, she is played by Lynn Collins.
 In this version, she is the daughter of Tardos Mors, rather than his granddaughter, and is also Helium's leading scientist.

-Dejah Thoris is the name of the "Belgium Witch of Marwencol" in the documentary Marwencol, which the film Welcome to Marwen is based upon.
+Dejah Thoris is the name of the "Belgium Witch of Marwencol" in the documentary Marwencol, which the film Welcome to Marwen is based upon, played by Diane Kruger.